Dynamic Spectrum Access in Time-varying Environment: Distributed Learning Beyond Expectation Optimization: Introduction

 The considered DSA network encounters \emph{dynamic} and \emph{incomplete} information constraints for the decision procedure.
 Specifically, the channel states are not deterministic at each slot and change from slot to slot, and a user can only monitor its chosen channel and know nothing about other users.
 Furthermore, the introduction of effective capacity into dynamic cognitive radio networks leads to additional challenges.
 In comparison, the expectation admits additive property in the time domain while the effective capacity does not.
 In particular, an expected value can be obtained by cumulatively averaging the random payoffs in a long period.
 However, effective capacity does not admit the additive property due to its nonlinearity.
 Thus, the task of designing effective-capacity oriented intelligent channel selection approaches for multiple users with the dynamic and incomplete information constraints remains unsolved and is challenging.

-Since the decisions of the uses are interactive, we formulate the problem of dynamic spectrum access with statistical QoS constraints as a non-cooperative game.
-We prove that the proposed game is an ordinal potential game which has at least one pure strategy Nash equilibrium (NE).
+Since the decisions of the users are interactive, we formulate the problem of dynamic spectrum access in time-varying environment as a non-cooperative game, in which utility function is defined as the effective capacity.
+We prove that it is an ordinal potential game which has at least one pure strategy Nash equilibrium (NE).
 Due to the dynamic and incomplete information constraints, existing game-theoretic algorithms, e.g., the best response \cite{potential_game}, fictitious play \cite{game_book}, spatial adaptive play \cite{static_selection1} and regret learning \cite{static_selection2}, can not be applied to the considered dynamic networks.
 The reason is that they are originally designed for static systems with complete information.
 It is known that users in cognitive radios are able to observe the environment, learn from history experiences, and make intelligent decisions \cite{attention3}.
-Following this methodology, we propose a multi-agent learning algorithm to achieve the Nash equilibria of the formulated dynamic spectrum access game with QoS provisioning.
-To summarize, the main contributions of this article are: \begin{enumerate} \item We formulate the problem of dynamic spectrum access with QoS provisioning as a non-cooperative game, in which the utility function of each user is defined as the effective capacity characterized by a QoS index.
+Following the CODIPAS learning techniques \cite{Learning_book} (COmbined fully DIstributed PAyoff and Strategy), we propose a multi-agent learning algorithm to achieve the Nash equilibria of the formulated dynamic spectrum access game in time-varying environment.
+To summarize, the main contributions of this article are: \begin{enumerate} \item We formulate the problem of dynamic spectrum access in time-varying environment as a non-cooperative game, in which the utility function of each user is defined as the effective capacity characterized by a statistical QoS index.
 In particular, the utility function takes into account not only the expectation of the achievable transmission rate but also other statistic.
-We prove that the game is an ordinal potential game and hence has at least one pure strategy NE point. \item We propose a multi-agent learning algorithm to achieve the pure strategy NE points of the game with unknown, dynamic and incomplete information constraints.
+We prove that the game is an ordinal potential game and hence has at least one pure strategy NE point. \item Based on an approximated utility function, we propose a multi-agent learning algorithm to achieve the pure strategy NE points of the game with unknown, dynamic and incomplete information constraints.
 The proposed algorithm is fully distributed and autonomous, since it only relies on the individual information of a user and does not need information about other players.
 Simulation results show that the proposed learning algorithm achieves satisfactory performance. \end{enumerate}